 After a hard day’s skiing, I felt my kids and their friends deserved to sample some French candy.
-It also gave me an excuse to go to the Monday market at Val d’Isere to check out the stands.
+It also gave me an excuse to go to the Monday market at the French Alpine resort of Val d’Isere to check out the stands.
 There were a handful of stands doing French candies, nougats, chocolate and assorted other bon bons.
 When you are at a small town ski resort, a local market would have to pass for cultural exploration.

 I thought these strawberry shaped marshmallows covered in red sugar were really pretty but they were huge!
 We could easily split one strawberry between 3 kids.
 In fact, we found them a little too big to eat.
 After all, you really want sweets that are small enough to pop in your mouth when no one is looking.